 - Turner painted this great panorama of the Thames after the Napoleonic War.
 It shows the view from Richmond Hill, looking west towards Twickenham, and brought Turner's early series of river scenes to a splendid conclusion.
 The scene is treated in the grand, classical manner of the seventeenth-century French artist, Claude Lorrain.
-It presents an Arcadian vision of English scenery, with an explicitly patriotic message in the reference to the birthday of the Prince Regent. - The Prince's official birthday, 23 April, was also St George's Day (the patron saint of England) and Turner's own birthday - The poets Alexander Pope and James Thomson, whose 'Summer' he quoted with the picture, and the painter Joshua Reynolds had lived at Richmond or nearby at Twickenham where Turner had his own property, Sandycombe Lodge (which falls within the picture). - Turner had known this view since childhood and he painted watercolour views of this scene both before and after this oil painting.
+It presents an Arcadian vision of English scenery, with an explicitly patriotic message in the reference to the birthday of the Prince Regent. - The Prince's official birthday, 23 April, was also St George's Day (the patron saint of England) and Turner's own birthday - The poets Alexander Pope and James Thomson, whose 'Summer' he quoted with the picture, and the painter Joshua Reynolds had lived at Richmond or nearby at Twickenham where Turner had his own property, Sandycombe Lodge (which is indicated in the picture as it lies where the cypress tree above the discarded drum, right of centre, intersects the horizon). - Turner had known this view since childhood and he painted watercolour views of this scene both before and after this oil painting.

-- The Prince Regent had ridden to Richmond Hill in 1818 from Kew Palace on 10 August, two days before his actual birthday. - The Annals of Fine Art recommended he pumice it down, coat it with priming and paint another picture like that of Carthage. - It may have been painted specifically to procure Royal patronage. - It was exhibited with the verse (which was hung upon a tree at the top of te hill),
+- The Prince Regent had ridden to Richmond Hill in 1818 from Kew Palace on 10 August, two days before his actual birthday.
+There was a garden party given for the Prince on 12 August 1817 in the private grounds of Dowager Countess of Cardigan.
+Turner had sailed for the Continent two days before but he might have sketched the preparations beforehand as they were widely reported in the press.
+The Prince Regent and Lord Mayor attended and the Mayor's barge can be seen on the Thames below. - The woman standing staring out at us made refer to Princess Caroline, the estranged wife of the Regent who was much gossiped about at this time. - The man in military uniform on the right resembles the Duke of Wellington and this is reinforced by the cannon near him.
+Small cannon were used to honour the Prince at the garden party. - The Annals of Fine Art recommended he pumice it down, coat it with priming and paint another picture like that of Carthage. - It may have been painted specifically to procure Royal patronage. - It was exhibited with the following verse (which, in Turner's day, was hung upon a tree at the top of the hill),